liquinlab/elm-smile/docs/timeline.md

 #### Conditional nodes

-The view order can be set by which condition the participant is in.
+The selection and order of components to display can also be set by assigning participants to conditions.
 This can be more useful than a simple randomized node if other aspects of the experiment will depend on the condition.
 Here's an example:

 ```js
 import Timeline from '@/core/timeline'